Eight tax penalty tips for tax students

 6. Practice makes perfect

 We recommend lots of question practice on tax penalties.
-There are lots of workshop exercises available that contain penalties in both the Principles of Taxation (module 1) and TPS taxation courses (throughout the course WSEs).
+There are lots of workshop exercises available that contain penalties in the TPS taxation course.

 7. What you learn in PoT is examinable at TPS